genestack/user-docs/docs/user-guide/doc-odm-user-guide/transformations/single-cell/ingest-cell-and-expression.md

 }
 ```

-For the full linking resolution rules, see `transformation-process-reference.md`.
+For the full linking resolution rules, see [Transformation process reference](transformation-process-reference.md).

 ## Related